relentless95/relentless95/README.md

 #### Hi there👋🏾,
 -  I’m an aspiring Web developer, currently gaining experience by doing freelance work.
 - 🧩 Interested in all things Web.
-- 👨🏾‍💻 Currently deepening my knowledge of React and mastering TypeScript.
+- 👨🏾‍💻 Currently deepening my knowledge of TypeScript and learning docker.
 - 🌍 Looking to collaborate on beautiful, engaging and functional projects for the internet.